yama-azimi/yama-azimi/README.md

 Web 3.0 Developer and Aspiring Smart Contract Security Researcher.
 --------------------------

 I’ve been learning to code for almost a year, after switching careers.
-I started with basic front-end development, but really found my passion for Web 3.0 development.
+I started with basic front-end development and blockchain, but really found my passion for Web 3.0 development and Smart Contract Security Research.

 * 🌍  I'm based in Kabul, Afghanistan.
 * 🖥️  See my portfolio at [My Portfolio](http://github.com/yama-azimi)